WE pick our battles based on how much they matter, not how easy they are to win.

 Nowhere in the United Kingdom do women enjoy full reproductive rights.
 This has to change and we are ready to lead that change.

-WE are campaigning for full decriminalisation of abortion in every part of the UK and we stand in solidarity with women in Ireland.
+WE are campaigning for full decriminalisation of abortion.
 WE are demanding that abortion be moved out of criminal law and into healthcare.

 During the first week, more than four thousand people signed a permission slip, 186,000 people connected with our campaign on Twitter, and we held a packed-out rally in London at which Sophie Walker joined a line up of inspiring activist speakers to reflect on the past, present and future of reproductive rights in the UK.